johsteffens/mocutsvd/doc/mocutsvd.md

 1. **Bi-Diagonalizing $A$ via alternating left and right Householder reflections.**
 2. **Diagonalizing $A$ via alternating left and right Givens rotations: GR-Chasing.**

-Bi-Diagonalizing means: Zeroing all elements in $A$ except the main diagonal and one immediate sub-diagonal of $A$.
+Bi-Diagonalizing means: Zeroing all elements in $A$, except the main diagonal and one immediate sub-diagonal of $A$.

 Phase 1 zeros alternatingly the leftmost non-zero column under the main-diagonal via left UT $P_i$ , then the uppermost non-zero row right from the sub-diagonal via $Q_i$.
 This is done via Householder transformation as depicted in the following figure: